-Sean was an adjunct professor at the University of Southern California Law Center for twelve years where he taught Persuasion.
+Sean taught Persuasion as an adjunct professor at the University of Southern California Law Center for twelve years.

 - University of Southern California, (J.D., Order of the Coif, 1993)